Biologically-Motivated Learning Model for Instructed Visual Processing: The bottom-up top-down model

-\section{The Bottom-UP Top-Down Model}
+\section{The bottom-up top-down model}

 In this section, we introduce the suggested structure of the Bottom-Up (BU) and Top-Down (TD) networks.
-A BU network with $L$ hidden layers is a function that maps an input vector $h_0 \coloneqq X$ to an output vector $h_{L+1} \coloneqq Y$, such that for every layer $0 \leq l < L$: the hidden values are defined to be:
+A BU network with $L$ hidden layers is a function that maps an input vector $x \coloneqq h_0$ to an output vector $y$, such that for every layer $0 \leq l < L$: the hidden values are defined to be:

 The functions $f_l$ are linear, and the activation function $\sigma$ is an element-wise function that may be non-linear.
-The last hidden layer $h_L$, then mapped to the output $y$ via an output head function $y = h_{L+1} = H_o(h_L)$.
+To predict an output, we use a prediction head $H_{pred}$, which is a small network, typically one to two layers, that maps the last hidden layer $h_L$ to the predicted output: $y = H_{pred}(h_L)$.